PT boat: First open-ocean trial

 Lastly, there was a demonstration of seakeeping qualities and hull strength by making a run at maximum sustained speed in the open ocean.
 An accelerometer was installed in the pilot house of each boat to record "pounding".
-Conducted on 24 July 1941, this open-water trial, 190 nmi at full throttle, would forever after be referred to by PT personnel as the "Plywood Derby".
+Conducted on 24 July 1941, this open-water trial, 190 nmi at full throttle, was referred to by PT personnel as the "Plywood Derby".
 The course started from the mouth of New London Harbor, to Sarah Ledge, then led around the eastern end of Block Island, then around Fire Island Lightship, finishing at Montauk Point Whistling Buoy.

 At the time, only the Elco 77-footers were loaded with armament.
 The other competitors had copper ingots added topside (mostly in the turrets) to make up the difference.
 This resulted in severe conditions for several of the boats during the trial and accounted for the transverse failure in PT-70's deck and subsequent hull failure as the copper fell into the hull.
 Nine boats participated in the trial.
 Six boats completed the trial, while three withdrew: PT-33 suffered structural damage off Block Island; PT-70 was damaged by loose copper ingots; and MRB developed engine trouble at the start of the run.

 By class, PT-20, an Elco 77-footer, came in first with an average speed of 39.72 kn; followed by PT-31, with an average speed of 37.01 kn; PT-69, the Huckins 72 ft boat, was third with an average speed of 33.83 kn; PT-6, the Higgins 81-footer, with an average speed of 31.4 kn was fifth; and PT-8, the Philadelphia Navy Yard boat, was last, at 30.75 kn.
 The other two Elco boats, PT-30 and PT 23 (standby boat), followed PT-31, placing before PT-69.

 The accelerometers ranked the boats as follows: first was the Philadelphia Navy Yard PT-8 with the least pounding, second was the Huckins PT-69, third was the Higgins PT-6, and last were the Elco 77-footers.